-Although not a formal Standardisation Body, Gaia-X can be considered a ‘standard setting organisation’ that aims to define common standards for all its members and to make the de-facto standards in the market.
+Gaia-X defines common standards for all its members, resulting into service offerings adopted by the market.
 For this reason we accept the presence of any company (even extra-european) that wish to accept our statues and want to implement our values, the protection of which is guaranteed by a series of rules implemented in the association, that guarantee equal opportunity to all members regardless of their size and geography, but preserves the guidance and leadership to a Board of Directors that can only be composed by European Headquarted members.

 Looking at the technology side, non-European actors are therefore welcome to join Gaia-X and to develop or adapt their existing services according to the Gaia-X standards and specifications.
 This will not prevent them to operate in the European market, but will force them to be compared to other players on the basis of the Gaia-X parameters.